Wood rope molding

 Pay attention to the wood grain direction.

 The wood grain direction decides the finish.
 It can be tedious to carve on the wood across the wood grain.
 The chances are high when carving through hardwood.
-For a quick and easy project, strike the blade in the direction of the wood grain.
+Strike the blade toward the wood grain for a quick and easy project.
 It results in an easier and more comfortable carving experience.

 However, you cannot do away with cutting across the wood grain altogether since it has its advantages.
 It brings a more refined and polished finish.
 Softwoods give better results when used both along or across the wood grain.
 Run a quick test to see what works best for you.

 Ensure the wood is safe and causes no allergies.
 Not all woods are safe to work with.
 Some woods are toxic and can cause skin irritations.
 Wood such as oak, pine are safe for carving.

 Avoid carving on wood that has a strong smell.
 Some woods emit odors that can cause headaches.
 Selling wood artwork that emits a strong odor affects business.